hschendel/aoc2024zig/README.md

 String processing is like in Go, not too comfortable, but clearly more comfortable than C. Also the range switching using `...` is nice.

+## Day 04 - Ceres Search

+Scanning grids is an AoC all-time favorite.
+A good opportunity to learn about Zig's import mechanism by extracting "library" code for that.
+Quite frustrating that `@import("../util/grid.zig")` does not work, as for some reason I could not follow Zig only allows you to import from folders below the main program's folder.
+So no multiple executables in different sub-folders as in Go.

+Instead of moving all programs into the root folder I am now using symlinks to bypass this logic and have a shared `util` library folder-

+Also, I stumbled over `for (0..width-1)` being exclusive at the right end :-D